I’ve written many articles on how to change your career in mid-life but I realised recently that I’ve made a mistake.

 Choose to let your midlife be the jam years in your career.

-If you aren’t sure where to start, download this free guide that will give you my recommended first steps to taking control of your career.
+If you’re not sure where to start, download this free guide that will give you my recommended first steps to taking control of your career.

-If you need help getting started, sign up to the www.midlifeunstuck.com newsletter and download my free Beginner’s Guide to Successful Career Change in your 40s and 50s - Where to Start eBook.
+If you need help getting started, sign up to the You’re not too old and it’s not too late career change newsletter and download my free Beginner’s Guide to Successful Career Change in your 40s and 50s - Where to Start eBook.

 I’ll send you twice monthly articles, how tos and real-life successful career change stories to inspire you.
-If you’re impatient and would like to fast-track your success, email me at email@example.com to set up a time to speak.
+If you’re impatient and would like to fast-track your success, book in for a 30min (Free) Light and the end of my tunnel conversation to kick-start your happier career.